Chai Cortez

-Chai Losalea Cortez (born July 18, 1998) is an American professional soccer player who most recently played as a full-back for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Oregon Ducks before joining the Wave for two professional stints.
+Chai Losalea Cortez (born July 18, 1998) is an American former professional soccer player who played as a left back.
+She played college soccer for the Oregon Ducks before spending two professional stints with San Diego Wave FC of the National Women's Soccer League (NWSL).

 Early life

 Cortez grew up in Kahului, Hawaii, alongside three sisters.
 Cortez's oldest sister, Kylie, was a college soccer player who starred for the Chaminade Silverswords.
 As a teenager, Cortez attended Lokelani Intermediate school and Maui High School.
 She led Maui High School in scoring during her last three years of education and was named to the all-league first team.
 Cortez also played club soccer for the Hawaii Surf, where she helped the team win two club championships.

 College career

 In 2018, Cortez started playing with the Oregon Ducks.
 She started all 19 of Oregon's games in two seasons and earned All-Pac-12 Third Team and Defensive Player of the Week honors in 2021.
 She scored her only collegiate goal against California on March 26, 2021, converting the match-winner directly off of a corner kick.
 Cortez finished her college career in 2022 with 79 appearances and 1 goal recorded.
 Her 11 assists tied for the seventh-highest in program history.